-In the event of an emergency, emergency personnel will be notified if and when necessary, and parents will be contacted as quickly as possible.
-In the event that Camp Backcountry must be evacuated, campers will be moved to a safe location designated by Camp Backcountry.
-If campers are not able to return to Base Camp, parents/guardians will be contacted for immediate pick-up from this location.
+In the event of any emergency, emergency personnel will be notified if and when necessary, and parents will be contacted as quickly as possible.
+In the event that Camp Backcountry has to be evacuated, campers will go to a safe place designated by Camp Backcountry.
+If campers are not able to return to Base Camp, the parent/guardian will be contacted for immediate pickup from this location.